knyar/nginx-lua-prometheus/README.md

 the gauge was registered using `prometheus:gauge()`.
 No label values should be provided for gauges with no labels.
 Non-printable characters will be stripped from label values.

+### gauge:del()

+**syntax:** gauge:del(*label_values*)

+Delete a previously registered gauge.
+This is usually called when you don't need to observe such gauge (or a metric with specific label values in this gauge) any more.
+If this gauge has labels, you have to pass `label_values` to delete the specific metric of this gauge.
+If you want to delete all the metrics of a gauge with labels, you should call `Gauge:reset()`.

+* `label_values` is an array of label values.

+The number of label values should match the number of label names defined when the gauge was registered using `prometheus:gauge()`.
+No label values should be provided for gauges with no labels.
+Non-printable characters will be stripped from label values.

+### gauge:reset()

+**syntax:** gauge:reset()

+Delete all metrics for a previously registered gauge.
+If this gauge have no labels, it is just the same as `Gauge:del()` function.
+If this gauge have labels, it will delete all the metrics with different label values.

 ### histogram:observe()